danielaweston/dragonstaff-build-guide/README.md

 ## Required

 The following are required for the basic Dragonstaff.
-I've included the tools in here, but you can improvise (e.g. using a saw instead of the pipe cutter).
+I've included the tools in here, but you can improvise (e.g. using the saw instead of the pipe cutter on the PVC).
+I've included some alternatives/substitutions below.

 - 3m of 20mm PVC Pipe
 - 2 x 5-Way Adaptor